PredProp: Bidirectional Stochastic Optimization with Precision Weighted Predictive Coding: Predictive coding networks

-Predictive coding is a theory that originates from cognitive neuroscience and aims at explaining brain function.
-It offers a description of neural operations that solve many of these issues using a relatively simple algorithmic motif based on prediction error minimisation and bidirectional processing \cite{friston2009predictive}.
+Predictive coding is a theory that originates from cognitive neuroscience and aims at explaining brain function \cite{rao1999predictive, friston2003learning, friston2006free, bastos2012canonical, millidge2021predictivereview}.
+It offers a description of neural operations required for maintaining a hierarchical generative model using a relatively simple algorithmic motif based on prediction error minimisation and bidirectional processing \cite{rao1999predictive, friston2003learning, friston2009predictive, marino2022predictive}.
+PCNs optimise neural activity and, on a slower timescale, neural plasticity in order to minimize the prediction error between an observed stimulus and its prediction.

-While reviewed in more detail elsewhere in the literature, under the Laplace assumption, the updates in predictive coding networks depend on a Free Energy cost function F, also known as the negative evidence lower bound (ELBO) \cite{millidge2021predictivereview}: